top of page

 He is a member of a number of organisations such as the Building Officials Institute of NZ and the New Zealand Association of Fire Investigators and serves on the Institute of Fire Engineers (Taranaki Group) committee.
 He is currently undertaking study through the Canberra Institute of Technology, towards an Advanced Diploma of Public Safety (Fire Investigation).

-As the Immediate Past President of the Taranaki Provincial Fire Brigades’ Association, Andrew has a strong connection to Career, Natural Environment and Urban Volunteer brigades and their members through his time on the Provincial and through his day-to-day work.
-Andrew has worked in other districts for short periods of time and has built relationships there too.
+Andrew has a strong connection to Career, Natural Environment and Urban Volunteer brigades and their members through his time on the Provincial and through his day-to-day work in Taranaki and wider afield where he has worked in other districts for periods of time as well as acting as an Official at UFBA Challenge events.

 Building technical knowledge and capabilities in all of our people is a passion for Andrew, and he strives to make time in his busy schedule to help educate and improve how brigades and firefighters develop themselves and apply this in their roles with FENZ.